 ‘Modal Structuralism and Theism’ (2018, in F. Ellis, New Models of Religious Understanding, OUP)

 Drawing an analogy between modal structuralism about mathematics and theism, I offer a structuralist account that implicitly defines theism in terms of three basic relations: logical and metaphysical priority, and epistemic superiority.
 On this view, statements like ‘God is omniscient’ have a hypothetical and a categorical component.
 The hypothetical component provides a translation pattern according to which statements in theistic language are converted into statements of second-order modal logic.
 The categorical component asserts the logical possibility of the theism structure on the basis of uncontroversial facts about the physical world.
 This structuralist reading of theism preserves objective truth-values for theistic statements while remaining neutral on the question of ontology.
-Thus, it offers a way of understanding theism to which a naturalist cannot object, and it accommodates the fact that religious belief, for many theists, is an essentially relational matter.